 You got blisters on your feet as we progressed; the sun just barely burned your skin; and by the time we’d reached the mountain’s base we were parched for want of water, not having planned on hiking when we left our room that morning.

-And so we returned to our hotel at mid-afternoon’s apex, in from under the lion sun, you in just the fashion in which I swear I always loved you most: unshowered, slick to the touch with sweat, and of a smell that I would gladly drown in beyond the threshold to any golden sea.
+And so we returned to our hotel at mid-afternoon’s apex, in from under the lion sun, you in just the fashion in which I swear I always loved you most: unshowered, slick to the touch with sweat, and of a smell that I would gladly drown in beyond the gate to any golden sea.

 Now it is legitimately raining.